KnutssonDevelopment/K8S-ExternalCoreDNS-PythonController/README.md

 # Python Kubernetes Controller for ExternalDNSRecord

 This project contains a simple Python-based Kubernetes controller that watches for changes in `ExternalDNSRecord` custom resources and logs these events.
+The ExternalDNSRecord resource is a Custom Resource Definition created to control DNS record creation in external infrastructure such as Active Directory DNS.

+The resource creation (CRD) has a seperate project home here: https://github.com/KnutssonDevelopment/K8S-ExternalCoreDNS

 ## Description

 The controller uses the Kubernetes Python client to interact with the Kubernetes API.
 It watches for creation, update, and deletion of `ExternalDNSRecord` custom resources in a specified namespace and logs these events for demonstration purposes.

+In time is will include functionality to update AD DNS records.
+The updated will most likely be a PowerShell based module.

 ## Prerequisites